codexstanford/vscode-epilog-pjames27/README.md

 ## Release Notes
 ### 0.2.1
 - Removed leftover completion items for .epilog files, DATASET and RULESET.
+- Implemented settings to specify rules, data, and metadata that should always be included when running a query.
+- Implemented a setting to specify whether to include universal files when consolidating.

 ### 0.2.0
 - Implemented .epilogbuild file type.